sakimilo/datameka_sg_house_prediction/Readme.md

 # Singapore Housing Price Prediction

 This repository maintain codes for generating prediction/insights by using data science techniques for housing market of Singapore
+To modify the content to make effect of the README change.

 ## Getting Started